Production of extra quarks at the Large Hadron Collider beyond the Narrow Width Approximation: Conclusions

 \section{Conclusions}

-We have performed an analysis of off-shell and interference contributions to the process of pair production of heavy quarks at the LHC.
-As, according to current experimental limits, the latter cannot have the $V-A$ structure of the top quark, we have first assessed how off-shellness impacts on the heavy quark decay signature common to the one of top quark pairs, i.e., $W^-\bar b W^+b$, showing that a $V+A$ chiral structure would be similarly affected over the LHC kinematic regime for pair production of heavy quarks which can be profiled through a resonance.
+We have performed an analysis of off-shell and interference contributions to the process of pair production of heavy quarks at the LHC in the context of minimal scenarios where the SM is extended by adding only a new quark state.
+As, according to current experimental limits, the latter cannot have the $V-A$ structure of the top quark (unless the Higgs sector is extended, which is not the case in our analysis), we have first assessed how off-shellness impacts on the heavy quark decay signature common to the one of top quark pairs, i.e., $W^-\bar b W^+b$, showing that a $V+A$ chiral structure would be similarly affected over the LHC kinematical regime for pair production of heavy quarks which can be profiled through a resonance.
 In this case then, the implementation of finite width effects for heavy quarks can be subsumed under the well established procedures already put in place for the top quark, by simply rescaling the mass of the fermion.
-Many more decays are however possible for two generic heavy quarks.
+Many more decays are however possible for a generic heavy quark pair.
 Of all the latter, as representative examples, we have chosen to focus on the production and decay of a heavy vector-like top partner $T$ in the singlet representation and considered two scenarios in which it mixes with either the first or third generation of SM quarks.
-The results of our analysis quantify the relevance of the large width regime in the determination of the cross-section and in the importance of the interference effects with the SM background.
-Clearly, the differences in the cross-section are ultimately reflected in different kinematical distributions, which would result in different experimental efficiencies for specific set of kinematical cuts on the final state.
-The effect of interference is also found to be generally relevant if the NWA approximation is adopted, while its role is almost negligible if the full signal is considered.
-To summarize, the conclusion of our analysis is that it is not possible to trivially rescale the mass bounds for VLQs decaying to SM states obtained considering processes of pair production and decay in the NWA to determine constraints for VLQ with large widths.
-Further, though it is trivial to determine the efficiencies of the experimental cuts for the signal regions considered in heavy quark searches (and this will be the object of a forthcoming analysis), we think that designing different signal regions in experimental analyses to explore the large width regime by taking into account the full kinematic properties of the signal is advisable for a more comprehensive search of heavy quarks at the LHC.